JCLiLC/EE629-Project-Pi-Alexa/README.md

 # EE629-Project-Pi-Alexa

-An alexa smart speaker based on Raspberry Pi
+An Alexa Smart Speaker based on Raspberry Pi
 ===
 Required hardware
 ---
 * Raspberry Pi 3, power cable and a monitor
-* An USB 2.0 microphone with a build-in sound card
+* A USB 2.0 microphone with a build-in sound card
 * An external speaker with 3.5mm audio cable

 Input and output setups